Department of Family Court Services

 Introduction

-Family Court Services is comprised of Family Court Services, Domestic Support, and the Voices for Children program.
-These departments serve both Domestic Relations and Juvenile Courts.
+Court Services is comprised of the Help Center, Court Services, Domestic Support, and the Voices for Children program.
+These departments serve both Domestic Relations and Juvenile Court divisions.

-Cases come to Family Court Services by Court Order or by a party making a request.
-The issues handled by Family Court Services include divorce, dissolution, custody, parenting time, and includes cases where there is non-compliance with existing court orders.
+Cases come to Court Services by Court Order or by a party making a request.
+The issues handled by Court Services include divorce, dissolution, custody, parenting time, and include cases where there is non-compliance with existing court orders.

 Voices for Children